jameskimmel/opinions_about_tech_stuff/TimeMachine backup performance comparisons.md

 The third run is with the disk being almost full (only 20GB left).
 For that I will fill up the drive with random date.
 Some SSDs have some kind of pseudo SLC cache and some SMR HDDs in compination with CoW suffer when not having free space.
 With that third test we get a more realistic result of how TimeMachine will behave a year down the road when the backup got filled.
 What this test won't show is how fragmentation effects performance.
 I don't know of a good way to simulate fragmentation and I am also not sure if that even is a big issue for TimeMachine or if it mostly writes sequential.
-Just like with ZFS, there are no tools to defrag AFPS.
+Just like with ZFS, there are no tools to defrag APFS.
 In all these test, I will wait 60mins between test.
 The reason for that is that SSDs and HDDs sometimes do some interal work to speed things up.
 In real life we also have 60min between backups where the disks have nothing else to do.
 For good measure I will throw in my current setup that backups over SMB to a NAS.
 All tests will be run with a encrypted TimeMachine setup.